Ingredients you need for the Chocolate Salami

 - Pour the melted chocolate in the bow and mix thoroughly.
 Let the mixture cool for 20-30 minutes in the fridge.

 - Put a plastic wrap on the kitchen counter surface and spread the mixture.
-Shape into a log using a spatula and roll up as a candy 🙂 and put it in the fridge for 2 hours.
+Shape into a log using a spatula and roll up like a candy and put it in the fridge for 2 hours.

 - After chilling remove the paper and dust all sides with powdered sugar.
 Cut into pieces and serve.